-If you are searching for Qbasic commands for class 6 or Qbasic statements for class 7, then this is the right article for you.
+If you are looking for Qbasic commands or statements for class 6 and class 7, then this is the right article for you.
 Here we will discuss those basic commands and statements which will help you to understand the concept of how a computer understands what you have programmed.

 If you want to know about Qbasic check QBASIC Programming – Beginner’s Friendly